 - The ASRS can now physically move them to its internal locations.

 - After the physical move is done, the ASRS calls MoveArticleItem on all affected article items to move them to the Lift location in Ongoing WMS.

-- When the operator prepares orders for picking, Ongoing WMS will allocate goods from the Lift location and automatically generate movement orders from location Lift to the location Lift_Out.
+- When the operator prepares orders for picking, Ongoing WMS will allocate goods from the Lift location and automatically generate movement orders from the location Lift to the location Lift_Out.
 If you are not picking an order and simply want to move out items from the ASRS these movement orders can be generated manually.

 - In the background, the ASRS continuously polls GetMovementArticleItemsByQuery with the filter OnlyGetMovementArticleItemsToBeHandled = true, looking for movement orders between these two locations which have not yet been handled.

 - When it encounters such movement orders, the ASRS immediately calls MovementArticleItemHandled on the movement article item IDs, to mark them as having been handled.